norm/game_shows_support/README.markdown

     # copy footage from SD card
     ./generate raw

+Playback the raw footage, and convert it for use.
+The Elgato captures two audio tracks, one for the mic input (for "chat", which I don't do) which is stripped.

-The raw capture footage is in `mkv` format and the audio level is quite quiet, so for easier editing in Davinci Resolve it is converted to `mp4` and the volume boosted.
-A text file is also created for each new file to keep notes of what footage is where, and a Things task to track if I've filled it out.
+A raw file can either be converted as whole or in part ("slices"), skipped for now, or removed if not needed.
+A text file is created for each new file to keep notes of what footage is where, and a Things task to track if I've filled it out.

     # prep the footage used in editing from the raw video
     ./generate footage